Frequently Asked Questions

 If you do not achieve a passing score of 75% or higher, and you want to have another chance to pass your national esthetician certification exam, then you must send an email to the NCEA stating why you think you failed and what you have done to be better prepared to take the exam a second time.
 The exam fee for a 2nd attempt is $375.

-WHAT IS THE DIFFERENCE BETWEEN A MASTER/ADVANCED ESTHETICIAN AND THE NATIONAL ESTHETICIAN CERTIFICATION?
+WHAT IS THE DIFFERENCE BETWEEN A MASTER OR ADVANCED ESTHETICIAN LICENSE AND THE NCEA CERTIFIED CREDENTIAL?

 Master/Advanced Esthetician